informalsystems/hermes/guide/src/gaia.md

 # Install Gaia

-The script to start the chains depend on gaia being installed on the machine.
+The script to start the chains requires gaia to be installed.

 #### Clone gaia